- Location: Breadalbane Academy, Breadalbane Community Campus, Crieff Road, Aberfeldy, PH15 2FJ

 Applications for this job cannot be made online.
 Please refer to the advert for further information.

-An opportunity has arisen for an enthusiastic and driven member of staff to join our Business Support Team.
+An opportunity has arisen for an enthusiastic and driven member of staff to join our Primary department.

 About the School

-The Academy has a long and distinguished history, dating back to the 19th Century, which is complemented by our current high levels of attainment, reflected in our 2018 placing within the Sunday Times top performing 50 state schools in Scotland.
-We are an all-through school, catering for pupils aged 2 to 18, with a wide catchment stretching from the stunning wilderness of Rannoch Moor in the west to the bustling towns of Dunkeld and Pitlochry in the east.
+The Academy has a long and distinguished history, dating back to the 19th Century, which is complemented by our current high levels of attainment and achievement.
+We are an all-through school, catering for pupils from age 2 to 18, with a very wide catchment, from the stunning wilderness of Rannoch moor in the east to the bustling towns of Dunkeld and Pitlochry in the west.

-In our most recent HMIE inspection the school was graded 'very good' in three out of five categories and 'good' in the remaining two.
+In our most recent HMIE inspection the school was grading 'very good' in three out of five categories and 'good' in the remaining two.
 The school was particularly praised for its positive ethos underpinned by excellent staff-pupil relationships.
-These attributes were again picked up by a recent Nursery inspection (February 2017), which praised our nurturing environment and quality of leadership.
-The school was visited by a local authority team in May/June 2018 which also resulted in a very positive report which can be seen on the school website.
+These attributes were again picked up by recent Nursery inspection (February 2017), which praised our nurturing environment and quality of leadership.

 Further information can be found on the following websites: